 Depreciation

-The moment you take your car on the road, it starts losing its value.
-A car’s depreciation rate depends on various factors such as make and model, fuel efficiency, age of cat etc.
+When you take your car on the road, it starts losing value.
+A car’s depreciation rate depends on various factors such as make and model, fuel efficiency, age of the cat, etc.

 Brand Image and Perception

 What people think about a car brand correlates with its value.
-A well-reputed brand’s car retains a lot of its value over the years.
+A well-reputed brand’s car retains much of its value over the years.

 Condition

 Is your car in good condition?
 How many dents and scratches are visible?
-If your car is in a shabby shape, its resale value will plummet.
+If your vehicle is shabby, its resale value will plummet.

 Mileage